 Validation of LINE-1 autonomous transcription

-In order to validate the quantification of L1Hs autonomous transcription we used droplet digital PCR (ddPCR) to detect autonomous and pervasive transcriptions of L1Hs in four cell lines, MCF-7, K562, SK-MEL-5, and GM12878.
+To validate the quantification of L1Hs autonomous transcription we used droplet digital PCR (ddPCR) to detect autonomous and pervasive transcriptions of L1Hs in four cell lines, MCF-7, K562, SK-MEL-5, and GM12878.
 We quantified the autonomous and pervasive transcription levels based on the assumption that expression on the 5’ end of the L1Hs transcript was mostly derived from autonomous transcription, while expression on the 3’ end is a combination of autonomous and pervasive transcription.
 We had initially designed and tested multiple assays targeting different regions of the L1Hs locus, but subsequently proceeded with two of the best performing assays (Table 2).
 The first one was located in ORF1 directly adjacent to the 5’UTR and represented the 5’ end of the transcript.
 The second one was located in ORF2 about 1.5 kb upstream of the 3’ UTR and represented the 3’ end of the transcript.
 The same process was completed for ORF2 to find the copy numbers of the truncated L1Hs transcripts (i.e., the transcripts missing the 5’ end of L1H) (Table 3).
 Since the autonomous transcription results in a full-length transcript of L1Hs, we quantified the pervasive transcription level by subtracting the 5’ end expression (ORF1) from the 3’ end expression (ORF2).

 Figure 2D shows the relative quantification of L1Hs transcripts in these four cell lines using HPRT1 5’ end as reference.
 The ddPCR analysis detected 12,600 copies of the full-length transcripts/ng in MCF-7.
 In agreement with our in-silico result, K562 and SK-MEL-5, had 1,512 copies and 1,708 copies of the full-length transcript/ng respectively.
 For GM12878 cell line, we expected no autonomous expression of L1Hs however, our ddPCR assays detected low levels of autonomous transcription of L1Hs (Fig. 2B., Table 2) (GM12878 had 655 copies of full-length transcript/ng).
-Overall, the quantification of L1Hs autonomous transcription using ddPCR is highly correlated to the TeXP quantification (spearman correlation, 0.99, p value = 3.803e-06); suggesting that TeXP is able to remove most of the noise derived from pervasive transcription, however, it can be insensitive to samples with little LINE-1 autonomous transcription.
+Overall, the quantification of L1Hs autonomous transcription using ddPCR is highly correlated to the TeXP quantification (spearman correlation, 0.99, p value = 3.803e-06); suggesting that TeXP can remove most of the noise derived from pervasive transcription, however, it can be insensitive to samples with little LINE-1 autonomous transcription.

 Landscape of LINE-1 subfamily transcription in healthy primary tissue and cells lines.